NUBIC/ncs_navigator_deployment/chef/cookbooks/cas/README.md

 Description
 ===========

 Installs and configures the Jasig CAS server.
 Also applies a NUBIC-developed overlay that

-1. uses Bcsec (Aker's predecessor) for authentication, and
+1. uses the NetID authority of Bcsec (Aker's predecessor) for authentication
 2. tracks CAS activity across applications using the same CAS server.

 This cookbook includes the following recipes: